SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 - The second parameter is **Title** this one is ignored by most of the browser nowadays.

-- The third one is the **URL**, which is the new history entry, and it must be from the **same origin** as the current URL.
+- The third one is the **URL**, which is the new history entry, and it must be from the **same-origin** as the current URL.

 ```js
 let stateObj = { facNum: '56789123' };
 history.pushState(stateObj, '', 'student.html');
 ```

-In this example we have an object, which is the first parameter.
+In this example, we have an object, which is the first parameter.

 And After we call the `history.pushState()` method and pass the parameters.

 [/slide]

-[slide]
+[slide hideTitle]

 # The ReplaceState Method